about us

 Our Story

 My name is Sharon Tay and I am a caregiver to my sister who has special needs.
 Despite our family circumstances and the challenges of living with special needs, my mother tries her best to make the most healthful meals she can put together every day.
-Often she combines her traditional cooking skills gleaned from growing up in on the kitchen floors of her parents’ restaurant in Indonesia, working with the seasonal availability of foods and most importantly, her unwavering belief that a real foods diet is foundational in building my sister’s and our family’s health.
+Often she combines her traditional cooking skills gleaned from growing up on the kitchen floors of her parents’ restaurant in Indonesia, working with the seasonal availability of foods and most importantly, her unwavering belief that a real food diet is foundational in building my sister’s and our family’s health.

-Greatly inspired, upon returning home to Singapore I immediately investigated the work of Dr. Price and other health educators and starting working with my family to make deeper changes in our way of eating.
+Greatly inspired, upon returning home to Singapore I immediately investigated the work of Dr. Price and other health pioneers, and started working with my family to make deeper changes in our way of eating.
 My husband and I travelled to homesteads and farms in New Zealand, Australia and Malaysia, and we went on to start an edible garden in our local community to help our neighbours develop food growing skills and access more nutrient-dense foods.

 In the weeks that followed, having experienced the grace of God, I came out of grief with a determination greater than ever before that nutrition has a vital role in our well-being.
 I thought deeply about my family and other special needs families and wanted to help better our health.
-With the leading and prompting of God, I started re-looking into going back to school for nutrition education and was considering enrolling with Bastyr University, but family and caregiving considerations (I’d have to relocate for at least 1 year), as well as the world turning upside down in March 2020 meant that these plans had to be put on hold.
-But sometimes God closes one door to open another: I was brought (back) to those of the Nutritional Therapy Association (NTA) where I went on to obtain a Functional Nutritional Therapy PractitionerTM Diploma, and afterward completed further trainings in biblical counselling and nutrigenomics, and other clinical areas of focus.
+With the leading and prompting of God, I started re-looking into going back to school for nutrition education and was considering enrolling with a naturopathic university, but family and caregiving considerations (I’d have to relocate for at least 1 year), as well as the world turning upside down in March 2020 meant that these plans had to be put on hold.
+But sometimes God closes one door to open another: I was brought back to those of the Nutritional Therapy Association (NTA) where I went on to obtain a Functional Nutritional Therapy Practitioner Diploma, and afterward completed further trainings in biblical counselling, nutrigenomics, and special needs nutrition.

 So with Possible Nutrition, our goal is to bring you, my fellow special needs carer, a word of encouragement and truth, and perhaps through sharing my story, that you may come to see the hope and help that is very available to your family.